Evil Ed: Production

 Evil Ed was originally titled The Censor and made over the course of three years.
 Initially intending to make a grander film, the lack of money involved led to it being developed as a low-budget horror film.
 The film was shot in four-weeks on 16mm and finished shooting in late 1992.
 Evil Ed was filmed in Länna-ateljéerna, Jakobsberg and the former Roslagstull Hospital in Sweden in 1995.
 Anders Jacobsson began editing while Göran Lundström began work in the United States on horror films like Necronomicon, Lurking Fear and Shrunken Heads.
 Lundström returned to Sweden when the filmmakers decided they wanted add more material to their initial cut, adding the opening McClane scene, and a new final act at a hospital.
 The film was completed in 1995.

 Release

 Evil Ed premiered on November 11, 1995 at the Stockholm International Film Festival as part of the "Twilight Zone" genre section.
 It was released theatrically years later on May 4, 1997 in four theatres in Gothenburg, Stockholm and Uppsala.

 The film was released direct-to-video by A-Pix in the United States in September 1996 in both an R-rated and unrated version.
 It was released on DVD by Image Entertainment in 1998.

+The film was later released on blu-ray by Arrow Video.
+This is the first time that the longer so-called "special Ed-ition" and deleted scenes from the film has been released.